underscoredotspace/ng-isvisible/README.md

 #ng-isvisible

-Angular plug-in(?) to detect when DOM elements move in or out of view.
+Angular 1.x component to detect when DOM elements move in or out of view.

 ##Usage
 Add `src/ng-isVisible.js` into your main document.
 In the outer DIV add attribute `vis-outer` and `vis-inner` to the inner list elements.
 For example: